-With more than 14,000 students on campus, there's no such thing as a typical education at Saint Louis University.
+With nearly 14,000 students on campus, there's no such thing as a typical education at Saint Louis University.

 Take classes in French and entrepreneurship, or biology and theatre.
 Add on a certificate in urban social analysis or a minor in theology.
 With nearly 100 majors, minors and certificates